 - Glass or mirrored panels should be cleaned using a non-solvent based glass cleaner and soft cloth, carefully avoiding contact with any wooden or painted sections of the furniture.

 - Blot any spills immediately.
 DO NOT try to wash or rub spills.

 - Finger marks can be removed with a clean, slightly damp cloth.

 - If your furniture has an oiled finish (please contact us if you are unsure) then you can apply a coat of generic Danish Oil if the wood shows any signs of drying out.

 - Danish Oil is available from all good DIY stores.

-- For fabric upholstered items an occasional vacuum on a low setting with a soft brush will help keep your upholstery clean and significantly extend it's life.
+- For fabric covered items an occasional vacuum on a low setting with a soft brush will help you keep your upholstery clean and significantly extend it's life.
 Upholstery is recommended to be vacuumed at least once a week.

 - Ensure that you treat all stains and spills immediately.
 Never wait until fabric is visibly dirty before washing or cleaning if possible.

 - Soak up any spills with an absorbent cloth and blotting action and always work from the edge of the stain inward to avoid spreading.
 Do not use an abrasive cloth or rub excessively.

 - If in doubt, please consult a specialist dry cleaner or a member of our team for further advice.